 Clouds, feathers, knots, crystals, and cavities can be clearly seen in an S1I and SI2 diamond by the jeweler loupe, and for SI2, it can be seen with naked-eye, less possible for an SI1 diamond in most cuts.

 Included (I1, I2, I3)

-Now back to our main question: In order to put my money into the right place, which is the diamond clarity level that I should get?
+Now back to our main question: In order to put my money into the right place, which diamond clarity level should I get?
 And not exceed it.

 If you want the quick answer, get a clarity level that is “Eye Clean”, period.